Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 - New action hook 'wpsc_manual_payment_checkout' added.
 It triggeres after manual checkout form submit on server site.
 - Added a new setting to hide the country field in the manual checkout form.
 - Added an optional phone number field to the manual checkout form.
+- New tax and tax by region feature added.

 = 5.1.4 =
 - Refactored Cart ID handling for improved security.